-"A deep-science idea with an unclear commercialization route is difficult to sell to investors.
+"In 2011, it was difficult to raise investment for deep-science ideas with an unclear route to market.
 BIRAC funding through C-CAMP helped us convert our ideas into Proof-of-Concept.
-The BIG funding given almost at face-value for a future potential has played a crucial role in how Pandorum evolved.
+Now, Pandorum has a strong IP portfolio, formidable team and exciting pre-clinical data" signs off Chandru